seansitter/mcsvr/README.md

 The listener metrics are exposed via JMX.
 This presents an opportunity to visually inspect realtime metrics, and also for monitoring.
 For example, there exists a prometheus exporter for JMX.

+#### Logging
+The application uses slf4j and logback.
+The default loglevel is debug.
+This can be changes in src/main/resources/logback.xml.